 At the Men’s Resource Center of West Michigan, we are often witnesses to the emotional and psychological costs men incur due to the societal pressure to conform to stereotypes and “be a man.”
 “Altogether Boys” is a proactive, 8-week program for boys and young men designed to preempt the adverse effects of male socialization.
-It provides prevention and educational opportunities for boys and young men that help them grow into successful, healthy, and happy men in the new millennium.
+The program provides prevention and educational opportunities for boys and young men to help them grow into successful, healthy, and happy men in the new millennium.

 The Culture of Masculinity

 Flood: You have this passion of working with young men.
 What is your back story about why you have this passion?